M66B/NetGuard/FAQ.md

 <br />

+**NetGuard is supported for phones and tablets only, so not for other device types like on a television or in a car.**

 **If you didn't find the answer to your question, you can ask your questions [in this forum](http://forum.xda-developers.com/showthread.php?t=3233012) or contact me directly [by e-mail](mailto:marcel+netguard@faircode.eu)**.